Table of Contents

 Who to Sue for Medication Errors?

 A medication error may involve a nurse or doctor.
 However, a pharmacist may also make a mistake when filling or dispensing a prescription.
-In cases where medication error is the result of manufacturing or packaging faults of the medication, the pharmaceutical company could be held liable.
+In cases where medicine error is the result of manufacturing or packaging faults of the medication, the pharmaceutical company could be held liable.

 In short, the victim of a medical error is entitled to sue any health care professional who is proved negligent in the case. whether it be a prescription error lawsuit or medication error lawsuit, it depends upon the circumstances of the med mal.

 Why to Claim Medication Errors?

 Medication errors may lead to minor side effects to even the death of the individual.
 In some cases, wrong medication or dosage could cause permanent disabilities in the patient.
 This may cause a huge financial burden to the whole family.

 Getting adequate medical care is the right of every citizen.
 It is the legal right of an individual to file a civil action when victimized in a medical error.
 The settlement amount from the medical malpractice claim could help the individual meet his medical expenses and improve the quality of his life.

 Medication Error & the Law in the US

 Food and Drug Administration (FDA) rules the manufacture and usage of medications in the United States.
 The law of medication errors is controlled by federal and state laws.

 The federal law governs the medication errors under the followings acts